 In 1999 Google had not yet reached Seattle Public School’s computers, and at Chief Sealth High School, there was very limited computer access at all.
 And no student email.

 Consequently, the research was done the old-fashioned way, students getting on the phone and calling people.
 And they called a lot.
 Over the course of two-years the students made more than 15,000 phone calls, spending more than 17,000 hours collecting research in 1,077 cities in the Western United States and Canada.
 They ultimately identified 651 towns and cities where the black barnstormers played, and conducted 467 phone interviews with both the barnstormers and the players who played against them.

-Pictured above are 3 Negro Leagues Baseball Cards that were found by Legends of The Road and handed over to the Negro Leagues Baseball Museum.
+Pictured at left are three baseball cards, used by barnstorming players in the early 1900’s, that were found by Legends of The Road researchers and handed over to the Negro Leagues Baseball Museum.